Indian state to pay for sex change in boost for transgender rights

 “Other states must learn a lesson from Kerala,” she said.

-“Being a community that is so stigmatised and discriminated against, most do not have an education or jobs, meaning they do not have much money.”
+“Being a community that is so stigmatized and discriminated against, most do not have an education or jobs, meaning they do not have much money.”

 Kerala has assigned three hospitals for gender reassignment surgery and said it would also pay for people to have the procedure outside the state and reimburse those who had already done so.